Matthew17-21/http-utils/README.md

 ## Acknowledgments

 The decompression functionality in this library includes code adapted from the [Hyper Solutions Go SDK](https://github.com/Hyper-Solutions/hyper-sdk-go).
-We thank the Hyper Solutions team for their contributions to the Go ecosystem.